Tuesday, 31 May 2022

 He felt a bit better in the evening and came downstairs for a couple of hours.
 However some drama was about to unfold.
 First of all there was what sounded like an explosion coming from the direction of the play park.
 It was probably just a firework but it was loud enough that lots of birds flew out of the trees.
 We all went outside to see what had happened, and although there was nothing to explain the noise, we noticed that the cruise ship (which had left Ullapool a couple of hours earlier) had returned and was slowly moving back towards the village.
 A tender appeared and headed to the pier, and then the coastguard helicopter landed on the golf course, where presumably the casualty had been taken by the local ambulance after being met at the pier.
 The helicopter then set off towards Inverness.
 The Ullapool Facebook page was buzzing with speculation about both the loud bang (which remained a mystery) and the cruise ship’s return, and someone “in the know” confirmed that a cruise passenger had suffered a heart attack.
 I hope that they will be ok.

-Sunday 15 May 2022
+Sunday, 15 May 2022

 Gairloch and sad news

 Today Russell drove us to Gairloch where he a Josh played golf and Jennifer and I went to the beach.
 It was a beautiful sunny day and we all had a lovely time.
 Jennifer and I went for a swim in the sea, which was pretty cold, but we soon warmed up in the sunshine afterwards.
 We then had tea and scones at the excellent Gale centre café and that’s where I was when James phoned with very bad news.
-He was leading the hill-walking club day walk on the Fife Coastal path today, and towards the end of the walk one of his friends collapsed and died.
+He was leading the hill-walking club day walk on the Fife Coastal path today, and towards the end of the walk one of his friends, John, collapsed and died.
 This is the first time that there has been a death on any of their club walking trips in 30+ years.
 James had to deal with the ambulance, police, and looked after the other half dozen walkers.
 The paramedics worked on the man who collapsed for an hour but James thinks that he had died as soon as he fell down.
 Instead of driving to Ullapool as planned, James sent the others home, waited at the hospital for his friend’s wife, and after the police broke the news to her he drove her back to her home on the Ayrshire coast.

 In the midst of the shock and sadness there were acts of true kindness and compassion.
 A passing nurse started CPR while they waited for the ambulance, which arrived very quickly.
-When their friend was pronounced dead the lead paramedic advised the walkers that they should now look after each other.
+When John was pronounced dead the lead paramedic advised the walkers that they should now look after each other.
 The owners of the nearby farm shop garden then invited them inside their home for tea and biscuits while they waited for the police.
 It’s amazing how an emergency can bring out the best in people.

 Smith family visit and Eurovision